 Chances are you’ve been driving the car for some time.
 Think about your driving experience.
 Is something not up to par?
 Are you looking for a more comfortable ride?
 More steering control?
 Less noise?
 Longer wear?
 Tires that are standard with a new car are usually one size fits most, so if you feel, you might be better with a new brand, then ask your tire technician for your options when buying tires.

-I recently replaced my car tires for the first time since purchasing my Ford Escape in the fall of 2013.
+I recently replaced my car tires for the first time since purchasing my Ford Escape.
 The Continental tires worked great in the Colorado winter, driving in the mountains, and even on some off-road trips.
 And they lasted over 40,000 miles.
 So if it’s not broke, then why change the tire brand?